 Apostle Claver Kamau-Imani of RagingElephantsRadio.com opened the conference on Saturday morning with his view of the impact abortion in the black community, and, after the students participated in the March that afternoon, Lisa Smiley joined the students to share her family’s story of bucking China’s one-child policy by having five children and immigrating to New Zealand and then on to the United States.
 Following the Battle of the Universities, in which each school competed for points, with the winning school receiving the prize of being first in line for dinner (the Pro-Life Aggies from Texas A&M won the honor), Texas Right to Life Legislative Director John Seago taught secular Pro-Life philosophies for the students to present to their opposition on campus.
 James Steward, a post-abortive father and biblical counselor, closed day one of the conference with a speech outlining biblical Pro-Life principles.
 When the conference wrapped for the day, attendees used free time to explore Austin and get some much needed sleep.

 Cecilia Brown, President of the Pro-Life Alliance of Gays and Lesbians, was the first keynote of day two of the conference.
-Although some conference-goers were apprehensive about a speaker who stands in a controversial position on another divisive social issue, Brown urged the students to think deeply about what they are willing to sacrifice and with whom they are willing to work to end the atrocity of abortion.
+Although some conference-goers were apprehensive about a speaker who stands in a controversial position on another divisive social issue, Brown urged the students to work with people of all walks of life to end the atrocity of abortion.
 Breakout sessions filled the rest of the morning.
 The first block of sessions included learning how to collaborate with and appeal to diverse campus groups from Students for Life of America’s Southwest Regional Coordinator, Jillian Ferguson, and former Obama White House staffer and Pro-Life Democrat Michael Wear.
-The second set of breakout sessions included Theresa Camara of the Houston Coalition for Life who gave an overview and brief training on sidewalk counseling, and ChroniclesOfRadness.com blogger Kristen Hatten who instructed students on how best to defeat cultural Marxism.
 The conference’s final keynote speaker, Joyce McCauley-Benner of Feminists for Life of America, spoke about her experience of conceiving a child after rape, her choice for Life, and the ways we need to support women following sexual assault.
 To round out the conference, the Texas Right to Life Education Department awarded trophies to campus Pro-Life clubs and club members for various awards (see below for full list of winners).